Powered by Coverage.com (NPN: 19966249)

 Homeowners who want pre-packaged coverage options

-The Farmers home insurance Smart Plan is available in three different tiers — Standard, Enhanced and Premier — and may be a good option for Vermont homeowners who want a more streamlined insurance shopping experience.
-Instead of hand-selecting which endorsements you want added to your policy, We do not have average Farmers insurance rates for Vermont, but nationally, Farmers home insurance rates are above average.
-This could be the case for Vermont homeowners as well.
+Instead of hand-selecting which endorsements you want added to your policy, the Farmers home insurance Smart Plan is available in three different tiers — Standard, Enhanced and Premier — and may be a good option for Vermont homeowners who want a more streamlined insurance shopping experience.
+We do not have average Farmers insurance rates for Vermont, but nationally, Farmers home insurance rates are above average.
+This could be the case for Vermont homeowners, as well.

 Homeowners with multiple insurance needs

 Homeowners who prefer to house multiple insurance lines (think car, home, commercial, life and small business) with one company may be interested in getting a quote from Liberty Mutual.
 Liberty Mutual also offers its customers multiple policy management options, including digital self-service and in-person agents.
-However, average rates from Liberty Mutual are not available, and it tends to score lower in J.D.
-Power customer satisfaction surveys.
+However, average rates from Liberty Mutual are not available, and it ranked well below average in J.D.
+Power’s U.S. Home Insurance Study.

 Cheapest home insurance companies in Vermont

 For homeowners with a tighter budget — or those who would just prefer to spend less on their home insurance coverage — Bankrate has reviewed the data from Quadrant Information Services and collated a list of the Vermont providers with the cheapest home insurance rates on average.
-All but two of the providers on our list offer average rates below the state average.
 In our research, we did not account for discounts, so keep in mind that your discount eligibility can help drive your insurance premium even lower.

 |